 Every time you play a card, that card is placed in the back of your hand and once you play 4 more cards, that card will be back in your hand.

-Because you can count on a card coming back into rotation after 4 additional cards have been played, there are some strategies that are useful to apply by counting your own cards, and your opponent’s cards, along with some other strategies.
+Because you can count on a card coming back into the rotation after 4 additional cards have been played, there are some strategies that are useful to apply by counting your own cards, and your opponent’s cards, along with some other strategies.

 Counting Your Cards